onnx/onnx-tensorflow/onnx_tf/doc/API.md

 _params_:

-`model` : the ONNX model to be converted

-`device` : the device to execute this model on
+`path` : the path to the output TF protobuf file.

 _returns_:

-a TensorflowRep class object representing the ONNX model
+none.

 #### `onnx_tf.frontend.tensorflow_graph_to_onnx_model`